canonical/kafka-operator/docs/tutorial/t-manage-passwords.md

 ## Manage passwords

 Passwords help to secure our cluster and are essential for security.
 Over time it is a good practice to change the password frequently.
-Here we will go through setting and changing the password both for the admin user and external Kafka users managed by the data-integrator.
+Here we will go through setting and changing the password both for the admin user and external Apache Kafka users managed by the data-integrator.

 ### Admin user